Zambia :: Four Nations

 HEALTHCARE & EMERGENCY SERVICES:

-There is Yeta Hospital in the town.
-There is also the Mulimambango Health Centre.
-(Feb-2019).
+There is Yeta Hospital and Mulimambango Health Centre in the town.

 NOTE: Visitors to Zambia are advised to have their own personal travel insurance.
 Local police, hospitals, clinics etc. cannot be relied upon.